MicrosoftDocs/win32/desktop-src/properties/props-system-expandoproperties.md

 ---
-Description: 'Properties that are not stored in the item itself, where the properties are in the form of a stream containing a SERIALIZEDPROPSTORAGE.' ms.assetid: '6ab4f33a-5247-4706-95c9-39c84ef2aa56'
+Description: Properties that are not stored in the item itself, where the properties are in the form of a stream containing a SERIALIZEDPROPSTORAGE. ms.assetid: 6ab4f33a-5247-4706-95c9-39c84ef2aa56
-title: 'System.ExpandoProperties'
+title: System.ExpandoProperties
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.ExpandoProperties